KLIEBHAN/tts-chrome-extension/README.md

 3. The selected text will now be read aloud using the chosen voice.
 4. Use the controls at the top of the screen:
    - Play/Pause button to start and pause playback
-   - Arrows to skip forward or backward by 10 seconds
+   - Arrows to skip forward or backward by 5 seconds
    - Click on the progress bar to jump to a specific point
+   - Download button to save the audio as a WAV file

 ## Technical Details